 - Serving as trial counsel in a five-month New Jersey state court jury trial, one of the longest in the court’s history, defending a prominent financial services company against billion-dollar claims of civil racketeering and unfair competition.
 The court dismissed plaintiff's civil racketeering claims after the close of evidence and the case settled favorably while the jury was deliberating.

 - Acting as trial counsel for one of the world's most prominent inter-dealer brokerage firms in eight consolidated FINRA arbitrations, defending against claims of "raiding," unfair competition, breach of non-competition and non-solicitation agreements, misappropriation of trade secrets, and other business torts.
 The merits hearings spanned over a year and a half, during which more than 70 witnesses were called to testify.
 The panel ultimately awarded plaintiffs a fraction of the damages they sought, and awarded significant damages to employees hired by the client.

 - Defending current and former senior public company executives against class action claims of securities fraud and control person liability, including a recent successful motion to dismiss all securities fraud claims against his client and the defeat of class plaintiff's subsequent motion to amend the complaint to reinstate claims.

 - Asserting claims to recover unpaid compensation and severance in a FINRA arbitration on behalf of a former top ranking executive at one of the largest Wall Street investment banks.

-- Representing the domestic broker-dealer of operations of a global investment bank in contract and other commercial disputes.
+- Representing the domestic broker-dealer of a global investment bank in contract and other commercial disputes.

 - Bringing securities fraud and negligence claims on behalf of hedge funds to recover $116 million in losses from Madoff feeder funds' management and their accountants.

-- Representing and counseling a leading provider of enterprise database hosting environments in contract and employment disputes.
+- Representing and counseling a leading provider of cloud-based enterprise database hosting environments in contract disputes.

 Outside the Office